pierre-haessig/notebook-cpu-performance/blog/CPU_performance_post.md

 This post is meant to help people in search of a refurbished notebook.
 Indeed, it’s easy to get lost in the processors references (*“how does an Intel Core i5-8250U compares to an i5-10210U?”* Spoiler: they are almost the same!).
 It is the outcome of me researching whether it is worth replacing my Lenovo [Thinkpad T470](https://www.notebookcheck.net/Lenovo-ThinkPad-T470-Core-i5-Full-HD-Notebook-Review.198130.0.html) notebook, a 2017 model bought 2nd hand in 2020.
 While the conclusion is that I’ll probably wait a bit more, this was a nice data research about the evolution of the computing power of office notebooks over the last decade.

-In this post I focus on key results while the full dataset and associated Python code is available in the GitHub repository https://github.com/pierre-haessig/notebook-cpu-performance/.
+In this post, I focus on key results while the full dataset and associated Python code is available in the GitHub repository https://github.com/pierre-haessig/notebook-cpu-performance/.
 Also, there is a [CPUs table](https://baserow.io/public/grid/wLq_Mhbx1y8jm7z82Y1GuqrCpNtOCkBqdHHgYqoNP0M), with characteristics and performance scores hosted on [Baserow](https://baserow.io/).
 Testing this so-called “no-code” cloud database was an additional excuse for this project...
 While I don’t want to comment my experience here, I’ll just say I found it a neat alternative to spreadsheets for doing database-style work (e.g. creating links between tables).

 ### Dataset description

-**About the score**: I’ve extracted computing performance scores from the [Geekbench 6](https://www.geekbench.com/) data browser https://browser.geekbench.com/ which conveniently make their database public *(in exchange of Geekbench users automatically contributing to the database for free)*.
+**About the scores**: I’ve extracted computing performance scores from the [Geekbench 6](https://www.geekbench.com/) data browser https://browser.geekbench.com/ which conveniently make their database public *(in exchange of Geekbench users automatically contributing to the database for free)*.
 This test provides two scores:

 - **Single-Core** score is useful to assess the  execution speed of one application (webmail, text editor, spreadsheet...)
 - **Multi-Core** score is geared towards multitasking (or some computations which can exploit all processor cores like video encoding, I believe).